fomightez/sequencework/plot_expression_across_chromosomes/README.md

 	python plot_expression_across_chromosomes.py part_of_sacena_for_test.gtf test_data.tsv --columns 1,2,4 --no_log

-specify columns other than default and don't convert ratio to log2 value.
+Explanation: specify columns other than default and don't convert ratio to log2 value.

 **Command:**

 	python plot_expression_across_chromosomes.py part_of_sacena_for_test.gtf test_data.tsv --columns 1,2,4 --smooth

-specify columns other than default and add a line indicating a smooth curve fit to the data points.
+Explanation: specify columns other than default and add a line indicating a smooth curve fit to the data points.

 **Command:**

 	python plot_expression_across_chromosomes.py part_of_sacena_for_test.gtf test_data.tsv --columns 1,2,4 --chrs IV,VIII,XII

-specify columns other than default and only plot for chromsomes IV, VIII, and XII.
+Explanation: specify columns other than default and only plot for chromsomes IV, VIII, and XII.
 IMPORTANTLY, note no spaces between chromosome identifiers.

 **Command:**

 	python plot_expression_across_chromosomes.py genes.gtf genes_mean_TPM.tsv --columns 1,2,8 --base_desig LabStrain --exp_desig MutantA

-specify columns other than default and add custom labels for baseline ("wild-type") and experimental strain in plot.
+Explanation: specify columns other than default and add custom labels for baseline ("wild-type") and experimental strain in plot.
 Resulting plot:
 ![label change example](example_imgs/real_data_no_anueploidy.png)
 (The mutant strain in this real data example does not exhibit chromosome aneuploidy.)